jhustata/book/_build/html/_sources/lab6.md

 stata18: updated [color](https://www.stata.com/new-in-stata/graph-colors-by-variable/) [palatte](https://repec.sowi.unibe.ch/stata/palettes/getting-started.html#r-returns)

+You'll find that the content of [chapter: twoway](https://jhustata.github.io/book/jjj.html) and `lab6` complement each other!

-This lab is optional; you are NOT required to complete these questions.
-Please use this lab as an opportunity to review the course material and prepare yourself for the homework questions.
+Please use this lab as an opportunity to review the course material and prepare yourself for `hw3`.
 Sample responses to the lab questions are provided below.

 1. Start Stata, open your do-file editor, write the header, and load `transplants.dta`.